 Over time, users on the old system had created specific views of data containing specific attributes.
 The problem was that this exposed lots of similar data in different views, and to access such views, the OneAsset team had to give read-only access to SQL to selective users and teams.
 With Microsoft Azure Data Explorer, direct SQL connectivity is no longer required, and a better, more compact solution with performance and availability is available with analytics over the internet.

-“We were quickly able to go from 190 views down to just 20 views that were more relevant to a larger number of users,” says Disha Chauhan, a program manager on the CPF team.
+“We were quickly able to go from 190 views down to just 20 views that were more relevant to a larger number of users,” says Disha Chauhan, a program manager at Microsoft.

 This same improvement could have also been done with the on-premises system, but Microsoft Azure Data Explorer made it easier.
 “Moving to Azure PaaS has simply enabled us to do more, faster,” Assudani says.

 Looking to the future

 Microsoft Azure hasn’t just improved legacy features—it’s made it easier to create new ones.

 Moving to Microsoft Azure allows the OneAsset team to go mobile.
 With the on-premises system running within the Corpnet environment, running internet-based solutions outside of VPN wasn’t possible.
 With Microsoft Azure, users can now access OneAsset from anywhere, even via mobile.
 “Starting with capabilities like this made it possible for us to build the app,” Chauhan says.

 “Our goal is to ultimately bring every connected device at Microsoft into OneAsset,” Assudani says.

 A quick check of the latest metrics indicates that the team is on track to achieve that goal.
 The number of records in OneAsset has doubled in just the last six months.

 Thanks to Microsoft Azure, the OneAsset team has been able to keep pace every step of the way.